Codekage224/PRODIGY_ML_01/README.md

-# A linear Regression model which predicts housing prices from a region (Here-California)
+# A linear Regression model which predicts housing prices from a region
 Greeting Everyone !!.
 This project was done as a part of my internship Tasks from PRODIGYINFOTECH.<br> <br> Here i've implemented a linear Regression model which takes Parameters from the Dataset and use it to compute the results.<br>
 <br>
 The DataSet used here is taken from kaggle using Kaggle API and the code is ran in Google COLAB .
 [Dataset link](https://www.kaggle.com/datasets/camnugent/california-housing-prices/data)<br>